aperofsky/markdown-cv/index.md

 - **Develop time series forecasting frameworks for respiratory virus surveillance**, integrating diverse data sources (clinical data, viral genomics, human mobility, immunization records) to enhance prediction accuracy
 - **Generate probabilistic forecasts and scenario projections of influenza hospitalizations** at national and state levels to inform situational awareness and resource allocation decisions
 - **Contribute high-performing forecasts as NIH representative for CDC FluSight consortium** (2022-2025), ranking in top 10 out of 50 individual models from academic, government, and industry teams during 2024-2025 season
-- **Represent NIH in influenza prediction initiatives for U.S. Scenario Modeling Hub** (2022-2025), generating counterfactual projections of hospitalizations to inform public health planning and preparedness strategies<br/>
+- **Represent NIH in influenza prediction initiatives for U.S. Scenario Modeling Hub** (2022-2025), generating counterfactual projections of hospitalizations to inform public health planning and preparedness strategies

 **Human Mobility & Respiratory Syncytial Virus Transmission Modeling**
 - **Initiated and led multi-institutional research collaboration**, coordinating model development across government and academic stakeholders (Public Health Seattle & King County, U.S. NIH, University of Washington, Northeastern University)
 - **Mentored team of five PhD students in carrying out beginning modeling stages**, as an Instructor for the Complexity 72h workshop in Madrid, Spain (2024)
 - **Developed Bayesian age-structured mathematical models** to assess impacts of waning immunity and COVID-19 mobility disruptions on the post-pandemic reemergence of RSV in Seattle
 - **Pioneered integration of cell phone mobility data into RSV transmission models**, calibrating models to historical hospitalization data and population dynamics
-- **Identified key behavioral drivers of post-pandemic transmission dynamics**, discovering that increasing inter-neighborhood connectivity and visitor influx from outside Seattle were most influential in driving viral spread and epidemic timing<br/>
+- **Identified key behavioral drivers of post-pandemic transmission dynamics**, discovering that increasing inter-neighborhood connectivity and visitor influx from outside Seattle were most influential in driving viral spread and epidemic timing

 `Apr 2021–Jan 2025`
 ### Epidemiological Data Scientist, Seattle Flu Study